Handley Page Type O: Development

 The fourth prototype was completed with the same fuselage structure as the second prototype and had provision for armament, with a Scarff ring mounting in the nose, a pair of post mountings in the mid position and a gun mounting in the rear fuselage.
 This was also the first O/100 to be fitted with 320 hp Rolls-Royce Eagle engines.
 After completing acceptance trials, the second and third prototypes were retained at Manston to form a Handley Page training flight.
 The first prototype was rebuilt to production standard and the fourth prototype tested a new nacelle design, which was un-armoured, had an enlarged fuel tank and a shorter fairing obviating the need for the tail to fold.
 The new nacelle was used on all aircraft built after the initial batch of twelve.
 From 1461, an additional 130 impgal fuel tank was fitted in the fuselage above the bomb floor.
 A total of 46 O/100s were built before being superseded by the Type O/400.

 The most significant difference between the two types was the use of 360 hp Eagle VIII engines.
 Unlike the earlier engines, this engine was not built in handed versions, because production of engines of both types for engine type approval had been difficult.
-Wind tunnel tests at the NPL established that the counter-rotating propellers causing directional instability with the O/100.
+Wind tunnel tests at the NPL established that the counter-rotating propellers caused directional instability with the O/100.
 Only one version was necessary, simplifying production and maintenance and the p-factor was overcome by slightly offsetting the fin.
 The O/400 had a strengthened fuselage, an increased bomb load, the nacelle tanks were removed and the fuel was carried in two 130 impgal fuselage tanks, supplying a pair of 15 impgal gravity tanks.
 The new nacelles were smaller and had simplified supporting struts; the reduction of drag improved maximum speed and ceiling.
 The revised nacelle was tested in 3188, which in 1917 was flown at Martlesham Heath with a variety of engine installations.
 An initial order for 100 of the revised design, with Sunbeam Maori or Eagle engines, was placed on 14 August but cancelled shortly afterwards.
 Twelve sets of Cricklewood-built components were transferred to the Royal Aircraft Factory, where they were assembled into the first production O/400s.
 More than 400 were supplied before the Armistice at a price of £6,000 each.
 Another 107 were licence-built in the US by the Standard Aircraft Corporation (out of 1,500 ordered by the air corps).
 Forty-six out of an order for fifty were built by Clayton & Shuttleworth in Lincoln.